WoTTsecurity/wott-io/_posts/2019-06-22-wott-secures-the-internet-of-things.md

 To pull this all together, we hope to raise the security bar in cyber-physical or IoT systems.
 We don’t have a silver bullet, but we do have some common sense solutions to some _really_ obvious problems that have already been solved in the DevOps world.
 We also have a pretty neat way of enabling M2M communication and doing away with perimeter security, but I’ll ploy you with the explanation of ‘zero trust’ in another post.

 Again, I have made some claims here that I will substantiate in future posts.
-Check back in, subscribe to the [newsletter](http://eepurl.com/ge0niv) or [follow](https://twitter.com/wottsecurity) to see more.
-If you’re interested to try out what we’re building, follow us on [Github](https://github.com/wottsecurity) or check out the documentation.
+Check back in, subscribe to the [newsletter](link to sign up page) or [follow](https://twitter.com/wottsecurity) to see more.
+If you’re interested to try out what we’re building, follow us on [Github] (github.com/wottsecurity) or check out the documentation.

 Want to troll me?
-Comments below or [twitter](https://www.twitter.com/wottsecurity) here.
+Comments below or [twitter](twitter.com/wottsecurity) here.